jhochwald/PSNLog/README.md

 Please see the [NLog Wiki](https://github.com/NLog/NLog/wiki/Configuration-file#log-levels) for more details about the different log levels and how to apply a format to the logs.

-You can now test the behaviour by calling
+You can now test the behavior by calling

 ```powershell
 Write-Debug ("Some debug message")